 Soak it for a few hours then rinse it.
 If it’s still very bloody, mix a new batch of salt water, and repeat.
 Twice is usually good.
 Remember, you’ll never get all the blood out.

 After a final rinse, slice it into strips about 3/8 inch or so.
-You are ready to fry them up, or place the strips on wax paper on a baking sheet, and freeze them.
-Once they are frozen, I’ll take the solid strips and vacuum seal them in serving size portions – which are perfect for a lunch of liver and onions at a moments notice.
+You are ready to fry them up, or place the strips on wax paper or silicone baking mats on a baking sheet, and freeze them.
+The silicone mats make them super easy to remove from the tray.
+Once they are frozen, I’ll take the solid strips and vacuum seal them in serving size portions (3-4 slices for and individual serving) – which are perfect for a lunch of liver and onions (see recipe here!) at a moments notice.
+If you vacuum seal them, I’ve had them last for over a year and they still taste just as great!
+Though I usually eat them much sooner – but sometimes things can get lost in the freezer!

 As a final note on the liver: Carefully inspect it when you are field dressing the deer.
 If ANYTHING looks off about it, leave it with the gut pile.
-I ended up discarding the liver here because of black spots.
+I ended up discarding the liver here because of black spots, which turned out to be liver flukes.
 These spots were speckled throughout when I sliced it.
-Don’t let this dissuade you from keeping the liver – I’ve only seen this twice out of about 20 deer – but always take a good look at it.
+Don’t let this dissuade you from keeping the liver – I’ve only seen this twice out of about 30 deer – but always take a good look at it.
 If in doubt, leave it behind.